lifuzhang1108/SiamMask-tracking/README.md

 ## Method
 1. Environment setup
-2. Training base model
+2. Training SiamMask base model
-3. Training refine model
+3. Training SiamMask refine model

 ## Environment setup
 This code has been tested on MacOS